-While many consider In My Mind an artistic and commercial failure for Pharrell, Tyler, The Creator has cited the album for playing a pivotal role in both his artistic and personal growth.
+Many consider In My Mind an artistic and commercial failure for Pharrell, but Tyler, The Creator has cited the album for playing a pivotal role in both his artistic and personal growth.

 Tyler paid tribute to Pharrell’s 2006 debut with an Instagram post on Monday, the tenth anniversary of the album’s release.
 Under a photo of him holding a vinyl copy of the record, he wrote a caption about what the LP meant to him, musically and personally.

 He first spoke about specific songs and sounds on the album: “the upright baseline on “Can I Have It Like That” or the buckets on “How Does It Feel.”
 Off The Wall MJ on ‘Number 1.’
 I still to this day don’t think I can make a song better than ‘That Girl.’
 And ‘I Really Like You Girl’ is easily the best song on this album with your best Timberlake impression and Stevie harmonica,” he wrote.

 While reading Tyler nerd out over Pharrell’s musical expertise is touching, what is equally as moving is what Pharrell represented to him as an independent thinker and creator.

 “Being 15 black not really ‘interested’ in what the majority of my peers were into, it made me feel safe,” Tyler shared.
 “I was optimistic, always daydreaming and setting goals so I felt you were directly speaking to me.
 I remember Clancy telling me how Jimmy Iovine thought this album was a ‘complete fucking failure it didn’t work.’
 But see, it did, just not on the kids he was looking at.”